GdDev00/lotto_lottery/README.md

 For more info check about the game check: https://www.sisal.it/lotto/come-si-gioca .\
 For the project purpose, **it completely ignore "ruota nazionale" and the "estratto determinato" play type.**

 The project is composed by 4 level.
-In this branch, it is developed the second level.
+In this branch, it is developed the third level.

+* ## Level 3 - Lotto calculate prizes
+Level three of this project requires to calculate prizes if some of the tickets that are generated result winners There is an update of Extraction class, now it contains also the logic of winning calculation

 * ## Level 2: Lotto Fake Extraction
 Level two of this project requires to add a lotto number extraction phase and to check if some of the tickets you generated result winners.
 **Example**\